rodolfosantos/ISTSmartOffice/README.md

 # SMARTCAMPUS API

-Yoy have reached the public repository of the SMARTCAMPUS project
+You have reached the public repository of the SMARTCAMPUS project

-## Motivation behind the Codebase library
+## Motivation behind the SMARTCAMPUS API library
-The fundamental idea of the Codebase library is to avoid replicating basic utility functionality over and over again.

-In practice, programmers often need to replicate the code of utility classes and, moreover, have a tendency to regard this code as of lesser importance.
-An obvious consequence is that these classes don't get as thoroughly tested as they often should, often compromising code quality.
-Therefore, the underlying idea is to put here functionality that are commonly used in the code to avoid that each project/developer to implement its own version and have it throughly tested.
+TBW.

 Technologies used: